eclipxe13/php-soft-daemon/README.md

 Feel free to contribute using common github methods.
 Some work is required, like:

-* Include the project in Packagist archive and install instructions
+- [x] Include the project in Packagist archive and install instructions
-* Include Code Climate, Code Climate, etc.
+- [ ] Include Code Climate, etc.
-* Create documentation (github wiki?)
+- [ ] Create documentation (github wiki?)
-* Create some examples
+- [ ] Create some examples

 ## License